Skip to content

 Home

-The welcoming landing surface — single composer, recent threads, @-agent suggestion pills.
+The welcoming landing surface — one composer, a compact lead-coworker picker, inline @ mentions, and recent conversations in the active workspace.
 Submitting a prompt creates a new session and routes to Chat in one motion.

 Tools & Skills